Module Aims

 By the end of the module students should be able to:

-- Describe and discuss definitions of physical activity, sedentary behaviour and fitness across their respective domains
+- Define and describe physical activity, sedentary behaviour and fitness across their respective domains.

-- Discuss descriptive epidemiology of physical activity, sedentary behaviour and fitness, overall and in relation to public health guidelines and their evolution.
+- Understand the principles of descriptive epidemiology of physical activity, sedentary behaviour and fitness, including their relation to public health guidelines

-- Describe the determinants of physical activity, sedentary behaviour and fitness.
+- Describe the sociodemographic determinants of physical activity, sedentary behaviour and fitness

-- Describe and discuss key issues in translating evidence in physical activity epidemiology to policy implementation for public health.
+- Describe and discuss key issues in translating evidence in physical behaviour epidemiology to policy implementation for public health

 Pre-requisites